xcela/Exocore/_pages/index.md

 This has been designed to be as easy as possible to launch onto a live host at no-charge, through hosting on Github Pages and site serving through Netlify.
 Files can be accessed and edited from anywhere through Github and will be automatically updated live on the site.

-With a [Github account](https://github.com/join), you can use our [One-click Installation](https://app.netlify.com/start/deploy?repository=https://github.com/xcela/exocore) to go live in minutes and make posts quickly on the web with [Prose.io](https://prose.io).
+With a [Github account](https://github.com/join), you can use our [One-click Installation](https://app.netlify.com/start/deploy?repository=https://github.com/xcela/exocore) to go live in minutes and start making posts immediately with the [Prose.io](https://prose.io) online text editor.

-Follow the [>>Step by step guide](step-by-step-tutorial) if you need handholding.
+Follow the [>>Step by step guide](step-by-step-tutorial) for handholding and more details.

 ## License